 You don’t need a boyfriend or a partner.
 You just need yourself and some common sense.
 Of course, the island – as we’ve said already – isn’t always the paradise you’d like it to be, so here are some tips to help solo female travellers make their Seychelles trip go smoothly.

 - Use your common sense.
 Visiting isolated beaches and remote inland areas by yourself could be a little bit risky.
 To be honest, we would advise against it, it’s just better to be safe than sorry.

 - Take public transport.
 The buses will be busy and you probably won’t get a seat, but you’ll get to have a real local experience using one the island’s buses.
 Plus it’s cheap!

 - Don’t be afraid of resorts if you’ve got some money to spare.
 They’re actually great and often feature perks like free paddleboards, snorkelling, day cruises and even live entertainment in the evenings.
 Going full resort is definitely not a cop-out when your safety and sanity are at stake.

 - Be conservative with what you wear.
 On beaches, that’s another story, but we wouldn’t say it’s the best idea to be wandering around with a bikini on the outside of resorts.
 Have a sarong or something that you can throw on in case you feel the need to cover up further.

 - Don’t get completely wasted.
 Knowing how to get back to wherever you’re staying is another thing altogether.
-It’s best to head out with a buddy, or to opt for a resort or other lodging where you can drink, socialise and stay – all in the same place.

 - Don’t think that it’s a “good idea” to take risks.
 It’s good to push yourself out of your comfort zone but within limits.
 A spot of Yolo night swimming, for example, isn’t clever.